deannabosschert/real-time-web-2021/README.md

 ### Should have
 - [x] Database connection to store votes
-- [ ] Interaction is not dependent on the number of clients --> setTimeOut on the matching of users, and catch to a solo room if no other user is found?
+- [ ] Interaction is not dependent on the number of clients --> add setTimeOut on the matching of users, and catch to a solo room if no other user is found?

 ### Could have
 - [x] Retrieve top-10 photos from database
 - [x] Multiplayer voting (rooms)
 - [ ] By interacting with the app, a user can influence the data model of the server in real time by directly modifying data --> idk if the DB-connection influence counts, or the Rooms?

+### Nice to have
+- [ ] Hand-written/illustrated examples of how sockets work (I've used quite some metaphors to help with my understanding of the subject..)

 ### Won't have (? yea..)